Shreyas911/sicopolis/docs/sphinx/source/dependencies.rst

 Lis (Library of Iterative Solvers for linear systems) is a software library for solving discretized linear equations (Nishida :cite:`nishida_2010`).

-Download the source of Lis as a zip archive from https://www.ssisc.org/lis/ (as of January 23, 2021: lis-2.0.30.zip).
+Download the source of Lis as a zip archive from https://www.ssisc.org/lis/.
 Unzip the archive and change to the source directory.

 For **GCC**, install lis by executing::